 - i.
-The matters pleaded in paragraphs 59 and/or 62 were not detected until about 29 October 2019, when Post was notified about a potential error in the inventory balance at the Legacy site, which was then escalated to Mariner on 5 November 2019, Ng on 7 November 2019 and Kane at a similar time not known by the Applicant with his present state of knowledge, but being a time which it may be inferred was shortly prior to the 5 December Announcement, some 22 months after the financial misreporting pleaded in paragraph 59 commenced. - ii.
+The matters pleaded in paragraphs 59 and/or 62 were not detected until about 29 October 2019, when Post was notified about a potential error in the inventory balance at the Legacy site, which was then escalated to Mariner on 5 November 2019, Ng on 7 November 2019 and Kane at a similar time. - ii.
 The particulars to paragraphs 55A, 56, 59, 60 and 62 are repeated. - iii.
-During the Relevant Period: - A. the Windows sites did not adopt the SAP ERP; - B. Windows did not integrate into, and was not subject to the oversight of, the BSAS; - C. the process for determining the scope and timing of audits was flawed in that there existed no formal protocol to ensure red-rated internal audits (including those red-rated items in the June 2017 Windows Audit) were followed up with a further full-scope audit within 12 months (BOR.003.001.0179); - D. the process for validating the closure of issues identified in audits was insufficient to ensure that issues which were reported as being closed had, in fact, been fully addressed (BOR.002.002.8581); - E. there was insufficient reporting to the Audit & Risk Committee on unresolved audit actions that were given due date extensions (BOR.002.002.8581);

-- F. there was insufficient compliance with Boral Group-Wide Fraud Reporting Policy by Boral North America in relation to complaints made in relation to questionable adjustments in Magnolia's accounts in May 2019 (BOR.602.082.2906); and - G. there was insufficient supervision and oversight of the finance function in the Windows business (BOR.600.027.7375; BOR.600.027.6230, BOR.003.001.0403; BOR.600.026.2092), which contributed to a lack of accurate financial reporting and financial oversight and control at the Boral North America and / or Boral level and to the failure to identify the matters pleaded at paragraphs 59, 60 and 61 at an earlier time.
+During the Relevant Period: - A. the Windows sites did not adopt the SAP ERP; - B. Windows did not integrate into, and was not subject to the oversight of, the BSAS; - C. [Not used] the process for determining the scope and timing of audits was flawed in that there existed no formal protocol to ensure red-rated internal audits (including those red-rated items in the June 2017 Windows Audit) were followed up with a further full-scope audit within 12 months (BOR.003.001.0179); - D. [Not used] the process for validating the closure of issues identified in audits was insufficient to ensure that issues which were reported as being closed had, in fact, been fully addressed (BOR.002.002.8581); - E. [Not used] there was insufficient reporting to the Audit & Risk Committee on unresolved audit actions that were given due date extensions (BOR.002.002.8581); - F. [Not used] there was insufficient compliance with Boral Group-Wide Fraud Reporting Policy by Boral North America in relation to complaints made in relation to questionable adjustments in Magnolia's accounts in May 2019 (BOR.602.082.2906); and - G. there was insufficient supervision and oversight of the finance function in the Windows business (BOR.600.027.7375; BOR.600.027.6230, BOR.003.001.0403; BOR.600.026.2092), which contributed to a lack of accurate financial reporting and financial oversight and control at the Boral North America and / or Boral level and to the failure to identify the matters pleaded at paragraphs 59, 60 and 61 (and/or 61A) at an earlier time.

 - iv.
 The findings of the Internal Audits are relied upon. - 64.
-At all material times from when Boral acquired Headwaters, Boral did not have adequate financial reporting systems, controls and oversights in place in respect of the whole of the Boral North America business (including Headwaters) (Inadequate Systems Information).
+At all material times from when Boral acquired Headwaters, Boral did not have adequate accounting and/or financial reporting systems, controls and oversights in place in respect of the whole of the Boral North America business (including Headwaters) (Inadequate Systems Information).